NathanHinthorne/A2-Multi-threaded-Program/readme.md

 - [x] Task 2 – Implement get() and put() routines for the bounded buffer.

 - [ ] Task 3 – Call put() from within prod_worker() and add all necessary uses of mutex locks, condition variables, and signals.
 Integrate the counters.
-  - [ ] 1.
-Surround all calls to put() with a mutex lock.
-  - [ ] 2.
-Create 2 condition variables (one for put and one for get) to synchronize the producer and consumer threads.
-  - [ ] 3.
-Use `counters_t` struct as an argument to track production.
-  - [ ] 4.
-One call to prod_worker() should add one matrix at a time in a loop until the buffer is full.
-  - Some information found from this ChatGPT conversation: https://chatgpt.com/share/6732d9bf-db28-8013-a89e-192cf7a115d3

 - [ ] Task 4 – Call get() from within cons_worker() and all necessary uses of mutex locks, condition variables, and signals.
 Integrate the counters.
 Implement the matrix multiplication by consuming matrices from the bounded buffer as described above.